runwayml/learn/docs/create/train-models.md

 << insert GIF here! >>

 ### Choose a Crop Option
 Images must be in square format.
-This is a constraint of StyleGAN, that model that will be retrained on your image dataset to create your new model.
+This is a constraint of StyleGAN, the pre-trained model that will be used to train your model.

 If your images are not square, these are your options:
-* No crop: Each image will be resized to fit the 1:1 square aspect ratio and black borders will be added accordingly.
+* **No crop**: Each image will be resized to fit the 1:1 square aspect ratio and black borders will be added accordingly.
-* Center: This is a good choice if the subject of your images usually appears in the center.
+* **Center**: This is a good choice if the subject of your images usually appears in the center.
-* Random: This is a good choice if the subject of your images can appear anywhere in the frame.
+* **Random**: This is a good choice if the subject of your images can appear anywhere in the frame.

 << insert GIF here! >>